Kalevits/Garden-monitor/README.md

 This is still under construction and that's why this is updated all the time.

-This system reads garden temperature and moisture contents and saves data to MySQL-database and sends information to ThiongSpeak.
+This system reads garden temperature and moisture contents and saves data to MySQL-database and sends information to ThingSpeak.
 This also allows to controll different functions like irrigation.

 File explanations:
 - Puutarhan seurantajärjestelmä.pdf: General description